 Interest for distribution purposes from investments in debt securities presented in the Statements of Comprehensive Income is recognized as it is earned.
 The Funds do not amortize premiums paid or discounts received on the purchase of debt securities except for stripped bonds.
 Dividends are recognized as income on the ex-dividend date.
-Income received from ETFs and income trusts are included in "Dividends" in the Statements of Comprehensive Income.
-Notional distributions received from ETFs are considered non-cash transactions and increase the average costs for those ETFs.
+Income received from ETFs and income trusts are included in "Dividends" in the Statements of Comprehensive Income, Notional distributions received from ETFs are considered non-cash transactions and increase the average costs for those ETFs.
 Amounts from investments that are treated as a return of capital for income tax purposes reduce the average cost of those investments.
-Foreign interest and dividend income are accounted for on a gross basis and are included in the "Income".
+Foreign interest and dividend income are accounted for on a gross basis and are included in the "Income" section of the Statements of Comprehensive Income.